-Phuket Restaurants - Some Phuket Restaurant Suggestions
+Phuket Restaurants - My Phuket Restaurant Suggestions

 Many people want to eat seafood when visiting Phuket, and you'll see seafood displays outside many restaurants on the main beaches.
 We prefer quieter places which are frequented more by locals.
 Laem Hin (in my opinion) has the best food.
 The restaurant is on the east coast north of Phuket Town.
 Bang Pae Seafood is way up in the north of the island, very quiet.
-Near Chalong you have Kan Eang and a bunch of others near the zoo, and there's also the new Kan Eang @ The Pier which is more expensive, but very nicely done - we have only stopped there for drinks so far, but I am sure will go for dinner sometime.
+Near Chalong you have Kan Eang and a bunch of others near the zoo, and there's also the new Kan Eang @ The Pier which is more expensive, but very nicely done - we have only stopped there for drinks so far, but I am sure will go for dinner sometime if we feel rich.

 • Laem Hin Seafood